Life Cycle Assessments (LCA)

 Introduce Life Cycle Assessments Introduction

-Mr. Chris Jordan provides “food for thought” with staggering statistics and visual images that are beautiful and distrubing at the same time.
+Mr. Chris Jordan provides “food for thought” with staggering statistics and visual images that are beautiful and disturbing at the same time.
 Mr. Jordan’s art can be used as a catalysis to discuss the importance of Life Cycle Assessments, which is the evaluation of the environmental impact of goods from cradle to grave.

 The below website contains some of Mr. Jordan’s art that best compliments this unit on LCA.